Sex education in the United States: State policies

 In the United States, 13 states require discussion of sexual orientation in sex education.
 Of those 13 states, 9 require discussion of sexual orientation to be inclusive, while 4 states require only negative information be presented regarding LGBT-related sexual orientation.
 Arizona provides HIV education with the condition that if and when it is taught, HIV education curriculum cannot promote a "homosexual lifestyle", or "portray homosexuality in a positive manner".
 Similarly, Oklahoma HIV education teaches, "among other behaviors, that 'homosexual activity' is considered to be 'responsible for contact with the AIDS virus.'"

-On October 1, 2015, Governor of California Jerry Brown issued a statewide mandate for sexual health education.
-Known as the "California Healthy Young Act", the bill required that all sex ed curriculums used in public 7-12th grade classrooms contain accurate information as pertaining to gender and sexual orientation.
+On October 1, 2015, Governor of California Jerry Brown signed a law mandating sexual health education effective January 1, 2016.
+Known as the "California Healthy Young Act", the law requires that all sex ed curricula used in public 7-12th grade classrooms contain accurate information pertaining to gender and sexual orientation.
 Assembly Bill 329 also requires that the curriculum "affirmatively recognize that people have different sexual orientations."
 While it has been difficult for the state to guarantee that this bill is implemented effectively and evenly across schools, the bill has been met with little resistance by educators or parents.

-Pro-LGBT Sex Education
+Pro-LGBT sex education

 In the United States, in public school programs where LGBT sex education is not a part of the sex education curriculum, LGBT students are more likely to engage in riskier sex, ultimately leading to higher rates of HIV/AIDS and other sexually transmitted infections, such as gonorrhea and chlamydia, as well as more reported cases of teenage pregnancy.
 This problem does not occur as frequently for LGBT students who are in enrolled in public schools with programs that cover LGBT sexual issues in their sex education courses.
 Additionally, LGBT students who do not receive specialized sex education are more likely to search online in order to seek additional resources in order to learn more about their sexuality or identity, which may not be safe or factual.
 Often, young LGBT students will learn about their sexualities from finding pornographic movies on the internet.
 The inclusion of LGBT curriculum in sex education courses has also been shown to decrease bullying of students who identify as LGBT in United States public schools.